albertolicea00/killbill-webhook-flask-server/README.md

 **NOTES** :

-- for more info please read the docstring inside each handler funtion.
+- for more info please read the docstring inside each handler function.
 - to know more about event handler mapping read the comments bellow the `src.routes.listener.POST` route function.

 # 🚀 Get started